ktynski/FractalRecursiveCoherence/README.md

 The fine structure constant α = 1/137.036... **emerges automatically** from discrete graph rewrite rules.
 Not fitted.
 Not tuned. **Measured from topology.**

 Same for particle masses.
 Same for E8's dimension.
-All from one mechanism: **Ψ ≅ Hom(Ψ, Ψ)**.
+All from one mechanism: **self-referential computation**.

-You're thinking: *"This is obviously bullshit.
-Either they're lying about the math, or they rigged the constants."*
+You're thinking: *"This sounds impossible.
+Either the math is wrong, or the constants are rigged."*

 **Good.
 That's the correct skeptical response.**

-Now let's see if you're still thinking that in 30 seconds.
+Let's see if you're still thinking that in 30 seconds.

 ---